reviewboard/reviewboard/docs/manual/extending/auth-backends.rst

    This is the human-readable name of the authentication backend.
 This is what users will see when they go to select the authentication backend to use.

+.. py:attribute:: login_instructions

+   If set, this string is displayed under the name on the login page.

 .. py:attribute:: settings_form